East Point Light

 The East Point Light, known as the Maurice River Light before 1913, is a lighthouse located in Heislerville, New Jersey on the Delaware Bay at the mouth of the Maurice River in Maurice River Township, Cumberland County, New Jersey, United States.
 The lighthouse was built in 1849 and is the second oldest in New Jersey, with only the Sandy Hook Light, which was built in 1764, being older.
 The light was inactive from 1941 and was nearly destroyed by fire in 1971.
 The light was reinstated by the United States Coast Guard in 1980.
 Exterior restoration was completed in 1999.

 It was added to the National Register of Historic Places on August 25, 1995 for its significance in engineering, maritime history, and transportation.
 It became part of the Maurice River Lighthouse and East Point Archeological District on October 30, 2015.
-The lighthouse was just recently fully restored, both the exterior and interior work was completed in 2017.
-The lighthouse is now both an active navigational aid and a year-round museum open to the public for tours and special events throughout the year.
+The lighthouse was fully restored in 2017.
+The lighthouse is an active navigational aid and currently under the stewardship of the New Jersey Department of Environmental Protection.